 Create a Pool of Pee for Pooping

-Some boondockers will avoid flushing the toilet for peeing only.
+Some boondockers will avoid flushing the toilet when peeing.
 This will create a pool for the poop when Number 2 finally comes around.
 This also creates a urine smell in the bathroom, but that can be mitigated if your RV has a vent fan in the bathroom.

 Do not leave pee in the toilet for more than 12 hours.
 Standing urine will eventually create ammonia, and that will create a much more foul odor than you can imagine.
 Also, allowing urine to remain standing for that long will create mineral deposits on the toilet bowl, making it more difficult to keep clean.